n0kk/ahud/README.md

 ###Installation & Setup

 Extract the materials, resource, and scripts folder inside a newly created folder (named ahud, but it can by anything) inside your custom folder.
-For a detailed how-to on installing a HUD for tf2, check out [this guide](http://huds.tf/guides/?guide=1) on huds.tf
+For a detailed how-to on installing a HUD for TF2, check out [this guide](http://huds.tf/guides/?guide=1).

 To use the Home Server button located on the bottom right of the main page, simply put *alias JoinHomeServer "connect x.x.x.x:xxxx"* in your autoexec.cfg.

 To use the non-box version of ahud, locate *hudplayerhealth.res* and *spectatorguihealth.res* in resource/ui, and *hudanimations_tf.txt* in scripts.
-Delete or backup these 3 files and replace them with the *xxx_NOBOX.xxx* included.
+Delete or backup these 3 files and replace them with the *xxx_NOBOX.xxx* versions included.

 For 4:3 users: delete or backup *scoreboard.res* and *mvmscoreboard.res* in resource/ui and replace them with the included 4x3 versions.